andrewarrow/api-gym/README.md

 12+6+4+3+4 = 29 with one empty spot for a future kid.

 The `mission` statement of this LS is: "Live together with love for everyone.
 We allow all types of food in the kichen but have many vegans.
 We allow for all types of gender identification.
 We believe in strong values for our kids and all the adults help all the kids.
 Our adults have a least one member working in the tech industry.
-Areas of the home are designed for their work with network access and no kids during working hours."
+Areas of the home are designed for their work with network access and no kids areas during working hours."

 The second example LS's name is "Culver Looking" and it breaks down like: